 Key eligibility requirements:

-- ✓Must be participating in a recognized bilateral or reciprocal employment arrangement
+- ✓Must be participating in a recognized reciprocal or exchange arrangement

-- ✓Employer must document the reciprocal nature of the arrangement
+- ✓The employer or organization must be able to document the reciprocal nature of the arrangement

 Charitable and Religious Work